Jesper Møller (animator)

 Jesper Moller (Danish: Møller) is a Danish animator, screenwriter and movie-director.

+Career

 After initially working as character animator at Sullivan Bluth Studios under the direction of Don Bluth, he joined Danish animation studio A. Film A/S in Copenhagen, Denmark.

 After a period as the creative head of Feature Animation, also acting as sequence director on several films, he went on to co-direct (with Stefan Fjeldmark) the 2006 film Asterix and the Vikings, based on René Goscinny and Albert Uderzo's comic book.

 In March 2008, Jesper Møller founded Copenhagen-based independent movie company Parka Pictures ApS.
-In January 2012 veteran German animation producer Lilian Klages joined Parka Pictures as CEO and Executive Producer.
+In January 2012, veteran German animation producer Lilian Klages joined Parka Pictures as CEO and Executive Producer.

 Awards and nominations

 In 2011, Jesper Møller was nominated "Director of the Year" at the Cartoon Movie 2011 in Lyon – France, for Sandman and the Lost Sand of Dreams.